Hyunsujk/SQL-to-do-list/README.md

 This application allows users to organize their task using the to-do list.
 Built with JavaScript, jQuery, Ajax get,post,delete and put method and SQL.

-- every line of code has comment of its purpose
+- every line of code has comment explaining its purpose

 ## Usage